-Within the shell all eight operators would have to drive the tank through a system of gears that had to be propelled manually by hand-cranks.
-However, the design sketched in Leo’s notebook reveals a fatal flaw – the gearing was positioned to have the front wheels move in the opposite direction from the rear wheels.
+Within the shell, all eight operators would have to drive the tank through a system of gears that had to be propelled manually by hand-cranks.
+However, the design sketched in Da Vinci’s notebook reveals a fatal flaw – the gearing was positioned to have the front wheels move in the opposite direction from the rear wheels.
 The tank basically couldn’t move.

 There’s a ton of speculation about this design flaw.
 Some think that da Vinci did it deliberately to ensure the machine was never constructed.
 Others believe he was afraid of the design falling into enemy hands.

 The First Self-Propelled Cart

 The first early signs of the automobile had arrived.
 The self-propelled cart was originally designed for theatrical use and moved without being pushed thanks to a coiled spring that functions much like a wind-up toy.
 A steering system was controlled by a set of blocks positioned within the gears, although the cart could reportedly only make right turns.

 The First Helicopter

 This aerial screw machine utilized a pinwheel design that would twirl fast enough to produce lift.
 As air pressure would build up under the linen blades, it would force the machine into the sky.
 This design for vertical flight is still utilized today in helicopters.

 Leonardo Da Vinci’s deep understanding of human anatomy allowed him to create a robotic knight that could replicate simple human movement.
 Reportedly, the knight could walk, sit, move its head, and lift its visor thanks to a system of pulleys and gears.
 The robot was only used for entertainment at parties, but its design was awe-inspiring.